-- 1. On the Rumba menu bar, > Open Screen Designer - 2.
-On the Screen Designer project toolbar, click the Open project icon. - 3.
-Select the customization project file and click Opn. - 4.
-On the project toolbar, click the Save icon.
+- 1. On the Rumba menu bar, select Plus > Open Screen Designer - 2.
+On the Screen Designer menu bar, select File > Open Project. - 3.
+Select the customization project file and click Open. - 4.
+Select File > Save.

 AS/400 Getting Connected

 This section is intended to help you configure and maintain Rumba AS/400 Display and Printer connections.
 To do this, you use the Rumba Connection Configuration dialog box.